 Casey Family Programs (2020)

-Presents a summary of a study that examines the use of risk assessment tools to predict subsequent chronic neglect.
-Findings showed the strongest predictors of chronic neglect were parent cognitive impairment, history of substitute care, mental health problems in parents, and a higher number of allegations in the first report to child protective services.
+Summarizes a study that examined the use of risk assessment tools to predict subsequent chronic neglect.
+The findings showed the strongest predictors of chronic neglect were parent cognitive impairment, history of substitute care, mental health problems in parents, and a higher number of allegations in the first report to child protective services (CPS).

 Summarizes different types of child neglect, including educational neglect, emotional neglect, inadequate supervision, medical neglect, and physical neglect.

 What Makes It Neglect?
 Identifying and Responding to Medical Neglect in Childhood [Webinar]

 Presents information for child welfare professionals on identifying and responding to child medical neglect.